University of Illinois College of Medicine: Chicago Campus

 Surrounded by the four hospitals of Chicago's large Illinois Medical District, medical students on at this campus get early clinical experience.
 All students accompany physicians on rounds and learn to take patient histories starting in their first year.
 Fifty-three residency programs are available.

 In addition to serving as the Chicago program site, the Chicago campus of the College of Medicine is the administrative home for the dean and all other college-wide officers.
 Located on the Near West Side, the college is part of the University of Illinois Medical Center, which includes the colleges of Applied Health Sciences, Dentistry, Nursing, Pharmacy, and the School of Public Health.

 The College of Medicine's Chicago campus sits on a plot of land once occupied by West Side Park, the former home of the Chicago Cubs.

 Peoria Campus

-In Peoria, first through fourth-year students get clinical experience at Methodist Medical Center of Illinois, OSF Saint Francis Medical Center, Children's Hospital of Illinois – the busiest pediatric hospital in central Illinois – Pekin Hospital, and Proctor Community Hospital.
+In Peoria, first through fourth-year students get clinical experience at Methodist Medical Center of Illinois, OSF Saint Francis Medical Center, Children's Hospital of Illinois – the largest pediatric hospital in central Illinois - Pekin Hospital, and Proctor Community Hospital.

 Rockford Campus

 The Rockford campus includes the Center for Rural Health Professions, which works to improve health and healthcare in rural communities.
 Rockford teaches first through fourth year medical students and offers a family medicine residency program.
+This campus was originally a tuberculosis sanitarium built in 1916.